internago-ab/site/content/country/sweden.md

 <div>

-Employee salary taxation in Sweden is paid to three levels of government: the municipality, the county council, and the central government and social security contributions are paid for the social security system financing.
-It is the employer that deducts the income tax on salaries, following a PAYE system.
+<strong>Employee salary taxation in Sweden is paid to three levels of government: the municipality, the county council, and the central government and social security contributions are paid for the social security system financing. </strong><br></br>It is the employer that deducts the income tax on salaries, following a PAYE system.
 This is paid directly from the employer to the Swedish Tax Agency (Skatteverket).

 <br>